jsiwu94/Moon/_posts/2020-01-27-How-Does-Social-Network-Affect-Book-Sales-on-Amazon.md

 # Plotting The Social Networks

 Now that we've understand how the data look like, let's move on to the fun part..
 Visualization!
-Below, we will see the network and connections that were form between these books.
+Below, we will see the network and connections that were formed between these books.
 Using the igraph library, we can turn our dataframe into graph data frame that will treat all the book ids as a <b>Node</b> and based on the source and target column, we can identify the <b>in and out degree</b>.
 Each book id in the source column will have an out degree to the book in the target column.
 Likewise, every book in target column will have an in degree from a book in the source column.

 With the steps below, I identified book id or a node that has the highest degree.
 In other words, this book has the most total links (in + out) in the network.
 Based on the result, book 33 and 4429 had the same total in and out degree.
 However, when I removed the salesrank filter or in the full dataset, book 33 has a lot more sources pointing to it.
 Therefore, I picked book id = 33 with 53 degrees total.
 Book 33 happened to be a thriller book called, Double Jeopardy while Book 4429 was a Harley-Davidson Panheads book.
 Before we move further, keep in mind that this book has a quite high salesrank, which indicated low sales volume.
 (We will get more into the demand topic later on in this analysis)